felixleopoldo/benchpress/docs/source/json_overview.rst

 At the highest level there are two main sections, :ref:`benchmark_setup` (Line 2) and :ref:`resources` (Line 37).
 The :ref:`resources` section contains separate subsections of the available modules for generating or defining graphs (:ref:`graph`), parameters (:ref:`parameters`), data (:ref:`data`), and algorithms for structure learning (:ref:`structure_learning_algorithms`).
-Each module in turn has a list, where each element is an object defining a parameter setting, identified by a unique ``id`` (Lines 41, 50, 64, 73, and 87).
+Each module in turn has a list, where each element is an object defining a parameter setting, identified by a unique id (Lines 41, 50, 64, 73, and 87).
 The :ref:`benchmark_setup` section specifies the data models (data_) (Line 3) and evaluation methods (:ref:`evaluation`) (Line 11) a user wishes to consider for analysis.
-The module objects used in :ref:`benchmark_setup` are defined in :ref:`resources` and referenced by their corresponding ``id`` s.
+The module objects used in :ref:`benchmark_setup` are defined in :ref:`resources` and referenced by their corresponding id's.

 .. code-block:: json